ruhulaminparvez/Home-Food/README.md

-# HomeFood
+# HomeFood 🍔
-This is a Dynamic Food Delivery Website.
+This is a Dynamic Food Delivery Website using Django & JavaScript 🥯

 ## Features
 - User and guest checkout capabilities.